syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

 ./scripts/register-worker --name platform-cluster --context $PLATFORM --state-store minio-store
 ```

-The Platform cluster should now be registered with Kratix and ready to receive
+The platform cluster should now be registered with Kratix and ready to receive
 the workloads.
 Verify:

 ```bash